 A lot of people define financial freedom as being free from their debt.
 Although owning a house can be hard without a mortgage, we can start with something more achievable such as eliminating credit card debt and even car loans.
-Your little steps on financial freedom still has an impact on your overall health finances.
-Some finance experts suggest to pay off your debt with the smallest balance first so we can build momentum and motivation.
+Your little steps on financial freedom still have an impact on your overall health finances.
+Some finance experts suggest paying off your debt with the smallest balance first so we can build momentum and motivation.

 It is important to keep in mind that when you do pay off that debt, don’t put the money you had been paying your debt with into your budget.
 Instead, take the amount and apply it to the next debt you’re trying to pay off.

 Find out the little-known finance secrets from award-winning financiers that can help you pay off your debt and build wealth: Work With Aureus Financial Financiers

 9. Build an emergency fund.

 Financial freedom can be impossible to achieve if you give in to the temptation of using your emergency fund to pay off your debt faster.
 Don’t do it, this approach will backfire.
 Without an emergency fund, you risk increasing your high-interest debt.
 Instead, know your priority.
 Either if it’s paying off your debt or funding your savings, properly divide your available cash to each priority every month or every paycheck.

 This last step doesn’t have much anything to do with your pursuit of financial freedom, it’s all about who are the heirs of the money you will be leaving behind.
 Create a will and testament to make sure that your money that was earned by a lifetime of managing money correctly ends up to the rightful hands, your heirs.

 Ensure that wealth you’ve worked hard to build gets on the right hands: Estate Planning and Commercial

 Follow these steps to create good money habits and have a peace of mind about your financial status:

 - Define what financial freedom means to you.